garrandall/popular-music-data/tracks/the-way-you-love-me-faith-hill.md

 ---
 If I could grant you one wish
 I'd wish you could see the way you kiss
-Ooh, I love watching you, baby
+Oh, I love watching you, baby
 When you're driving me crazy

-Ooh, I love the way you (You laugh and breathe)
+Oh, I love the way you (You laugh and breathe)
-Love the way you love me (And smile when you touch me) There's nowhere else I'd rather be (Drives me wild) Ooh, to feel the way I feel with your arms around me (I melt and spin and fall again) I only wish that you could see
+Love the way you love me (And smile when you touch me) There's nowhere else I'd rather be (Drives me wild) Oh, to feel the way I feel with your arms around me (I melt and spin and fall again) I only wish that you could see
 The way you love me (Love me)
 Whoa, whoa, whoa, the way you love me